memgraph/docs/gqlalchemy/how-to-guides/translators/import-python-graphs.md

 <img src={require('../data/dgl-example.png').default} alt="pyg-example" className={"imgBorder"}/>

-You can notice that we have nodes labeled with `user` and `movie` and edges of type `PLUS` and `MINUS`.
-Besides that, nodes and edges have randomized array properties ad well as `dgl_id` property.
+You can notice that we have nodes labeled with `user` and `movie` and relationships of type `PLUS` and `MINUS`.
+Besides that, nodes and relationships have randomized array properties ad well as `dgl_id` property.

 ## Learn more